So what are dependencies in project management?

 So basically hours and hours of emails, meetings, and calls?
 Nope.

-You need a project management tool to track dependencies easily and accurately.
+You need a project management tool to track project dependencies easily and accurately.

 Remember the different Dependencies ClickUp offers?